LukasHedegaard/ride/README.md

 pip install ride
 ```

-## Why does this project exist?
+## Zero-boilerplate AI research
-You might have thought that PyTorch Lightning disposed of all your boiler-plate code, but doesn't it still feel like writing and testing Deep Learning models is a lot of work?
+You might have thought that PyTorch Lightning disposed of all your boilerplate code, but doesn't it still feel like writing and testing Deep Learning models is a lot of work?

-This project is an audacious attempt at disposing of the rest, including your code for:
+This project is an audacious attempt at disposing of the remaining boiletplate, including your code for:
-- __Train-val-test lifecycles__
+- __Train-val-test lifecycle methods__
 - __Finetuning schemes__
 - __Hyperparameter search__
 - __Main function__